Margaux Williamson: Sheila Heti

 Around 2006 Williamson found herself in a creative rut, and so she took a hiatus from painting and began a collaborative effort with Sheila Heti.
 From this friendship grew Williamson's film Teenager Hamlet and Heti's novel How Should a Person Be?.
 Heti's novel is a fictionalized representation of her relationship to Williamson, and features both women as the main characters.
 Williamson describes her experience of being fictionalized as transformative for how she thought about her own art, saying it made her realize that she could never present a full picture of herself through art.
-Also featured in the novel is “Misha”, Williamson's long time partner.
+Also featured in the novel is "Misha", Williamson's long time partner.

 Since 2006, the pair have worked together so frequently they decided to form a production company called "The Production Front", "so they could do things with other artists and call it one thing".
 For the release of Teenager Hamlet and How Should a Person Be?
 Williamson and Heti also partnered with Toronto band Tomboyfriend.
 The band contributed to the soundtrack of Teenager Hamlet, and participated in a joint premier of Teenager Hamlet, How Should a Person Be? and the release of the band's first album.

 Williamson and Heti collaborated once again in 2012 on Williamson's project How to Act in the Real World as part of her residency at the Art Gallery of Ontario.

 Tomboyfriend

-At the end of her residency at the Art Gallery of Ontario, Willamson collaborated again with the band Tomboyfriend.
+At the end of her residency at the Art Gallery of Ontario, Williamson collaborated again with the band Tomboyfriend.
 Her final work for the residency was to create a video for one of Tomboyfriend's songs, "End of Poverty".
 The video was premiered alongside a performance by the band.
-This performance, and Willamson's other performative works, pushed the boundaries of the gallery and were somewhat different from regular exhibitions.
+This performance, and Williamson's other performative works, pushed the boundaries of the gallery and were somewhat different from regular exhibitions.
 The video that was shown was composed of YouTube videos and was described as "an uncomfortable, hilarious, and ultimately heartwarming compilation of teenagers dancing alone in their bedrooms and bathrooms".

 Katharine Mulherin

 Katharine Mulherin was the first individual who exhibited Williamson work in the 2000s.
-Over Williamson's career Katharine Mulherin has had a major influence on Willamson and has had a tremendous impact on the success of her career.
-Willamson has exhibited her works at many of Mulherin's galleries.
+Over Williamson's career Katharine Mulherin has had a major influence on Williamson and has had a tremendous impact on the success of her career.
+Williamson has exhibited her works at many of Mulherin's galleries.
 When they first began working together, Mulherin tried to keep the prices of Williamson's art accessible, but there was an increasingly high demand for her work.
 Katherine Mulherin was described as the "woman who built Queen West, because Mulherin helped in converting a once run down area of the city into a thriving center for art and culture through creating galleries that exhibited many exciting artists."